Soft Tissue Sarcoma in Dogs

 Soft Tissue Sarcoma in Dogs Symptoms

-• A mass in or under your dog’s skin or in the muscle
+- A mass (lump) in or under your dog’s skin or in the muscle

 Lameness and difficulty moving are usually associated with a mass on or near one of your dog’s legs, while issues with the mouth are usually associated with an oral tumor.

-Soft tissue sarcoma that are located internally can be difficult to notice and are more dangerous, as the mass may not be noticeable until it has reached a larger size.
-A tumor that is pressing on abdominal organs could cause vomiting, diarrhea, or loss of appetite.
+Soft tissue sarcoma that are internal can be difficult to notice and are more dangerous, as the mass may not be noticeable until it has reached a larger size.
+A tumor pressing on abdominal organs could cause vomiting, diarrhea, or loss of appetite.

 Diagnosis for Soft Tissue Sarcoma